dturk0610/EE465/Lab 4/README.md

 ![LookAt Gif](Screenshots/lookAt.gif)

 This all was a very frustrating process as I was attempting to implement this all.
 A lot of debugging and bug fixing happened as I was comparing this project to attributes from the [Unity Game engine](https://unity.com).
 I am very familiar with that environment and was using Unity's camera to figure out what was wrong with my matricies that described where the camera was.
-However, after a long time of trial an error, eventually I got something that looked pretty good so far.
+However, after a long time of trial an error, eventually I got something that looked pretty good.
 The only control that is, questionable in how it makes the app look visually is the look at functionality.
 There is a weird snapping effect that can happen that feels a bit jarring that will make me need to revisit this feature in the future.
 However, until then enjoy Z-targetting at its finest.

 ## Controls

 ### Movement

-- W: move forward based on where the player/user is looking
+- W: Move forward based on where the player/user is looking
+- A: Move left based on where the player/user is looking
+- S: Move backward based on where the player/user is looking
+- D: Move right based on where the player/user is looking

+### View

+- E: Look directly at the chair
+- L: Turn off/on the specular lighting
+- O: Turn off/on orthographic projection